 - Continue to cook until an internal temperature of 140 F – 150 F is reached.
 The higher you take the internal temperature, the less moisture will remain in the meat.

-- Remove loins from smoker, and tent foil until loins are cool enough to be handled by hand.
+- Remove loins from smoker, and tent foil until loins are cool enough to be handled.

 - Wrap each piece tightly in plastic wrap.